Skip to main content

 To run the pipeline:

-jarvis pipeline run
+jarvis ppl run

 This will launch Hermes, execute IOR, and then stop Hermes.
 It is equivalent to:

-jarvis pipeline start
+jarvis ppl start

-jarvis pipeline stop
+jarvis ppl stop

 Cleanup